Skip to main content

 Nephrite

 The more common and tougher variety.
 Found in darker greens, white ("mutton fat"), and brown tones.
 More resistant to breaking than Jadeite.
-The primary Jade of ancient Chinese, Maori, and Mesoamerican civilizations.
+This is the Jade ancient Chinese, Maori, and Mesoamerican civilizations used most.
 Harder to carve but more durable.

 Lavender Jade